Playlist

-A playlist is a list of video or audio files that can be played back on a media player either sequentially or in a shuffled order.
-In its most general form, an audio playlist is simply a list of songs, but sometimes a loop.
+A playlist is a list of video or audio files that can be played back on a media player, either sequentially or in a shuffled order.
+In its most general form, an audio playlist is simply a list of songs that can be played once or in a loop.
 The term has several specialized meanings in the realms of television broadcasting, radio broadcasting and personal computers.

-A playlist can also be a list of recorded titles on a digital video disk.
-On the Internet, a playlist can be a list of chapters in a movie serial; for example, Flash Gordon in the Planet Mongo is available on YouTube as a playlist of thirteen consecutive video chapters.
+A video playlist can also be a list of recorded titles on a digital video disk (DVD).
+On the internet, a playlist can be a list of chapters in a movie serial; for example, Flash Gordon in the Planet Mongo is available on YouTube as a playlist of thirteen consecutive video chapters.

 Radio

-The term originally came about in the early days of top 40 radio formats when stations would devise (and, eventually, publish) a limited list of songs to be played.
+The term originally came about in the early days of Top 40 radio formats in the 1950s when stations would devise (and, eventually, publish) a limited list of songs to be played.
 The term would go on to refer to the entire catalog of songs that a given radio station (of any format) would draw from.
 Additionally, the term was used to refer to an ordered list of songs played during a given time period.
 Playlists are often adjusted based on time of day, known as dayparting.